onzfonz/comp227/src/content/0/en/part0a.md

 You must also complete the course exam.
 Notice though that the exam is not listed in your grade breakdown.
 The exam does not count towards your final grade, but you must pass it to pass the course.
-More info about the exam will be discussed via canvas and discord in the middle of the semester.
+More info about the exam will be discussed via Canvas and Discord in the middle of the semester.

 You can only take the exam after submitting a sufficient number of exercises.
 It is not wise in practice to take the exam immediately after submitting the critical number of exercises.